streamlink/streamlink/docs/cli.rst

     Multiple filters can be used by separating each expression with a comma.
 For example ``>480p,>mobile_medium`` will exclude streams from two quality types.

-.. cmdoption::  --best-stream-default

-    Use the 'best' stream if no stream is specified.

-    .. versionadded:: 1.8.0

 HTTP options